Full Menu

 Test Overview

 Test questions assess the four language domains of Listening, Reading, Writing, and Speaking.
-The online ACCESS for ELLs test is semi-adaptive.
+The online WIDA ACCESS test is semi-adaptive.
 The test platform tracks student progress in Listening and Reading tests and presents test items based on students’ previous performance.
 Listening and Reading test performance determines placement in Speaking and Writing.
 Students in Kindergarten take an interactive paper test that is semi-adaptive and individually administered.

 Test Mode and Sequence: